I remember the first time I drove a newborn home from the hospital, adjusting his car seat and taking a breath before pulling out of the parking lot.

 Looking Back

 The kids are bigger now.
 Some still young, still loud, still asking questions that don’t have clean answers.
-But most of them are shaving.
-Wearing deodorant.
-Borrowing your things without asking—and somehow returning them worse than they found them.
+But most of them are shaving and wearing deodorant and borrowing your things without asking—and somehow returning them worse than they found them.

 The car feels different now.
 Quieter in stretches.
 Louder in new ways.